Welcome to Key Stage 1.

 Year 1 Phonics Screening Check

-The check will take place during the week of 10th-14th June.
+The check will take place during the week of Monday 7 June 2021.

 The government requires a phonic screening check to be taken with every Year 1 child to help assess children’s phonic ability.
 It will involve each child reading 40 words out loud to a teacher on a 1:1 basis and is treated like a normal reading session.
 Parents will be informed of results and children who did not achieve the expected standard will have the opportunity to do it again in Year 2.
 They will be identified for additional support in reading.
 Please be reassured, phonics is only one aspect of reading and we cover all of the many aspects within school, with an emphasis placed on ensuring reading is seen as fun and as an enjoyable activity.